WordPress/Learn/.github/ISSUE_TEMPLATE/04-meeting-agenda.md

 ---
 name: Meeting Agenda
 about: Used by team reps to publish team meeting agendas
-title: Meeting Agenda MONTH DAY, YEAR
+title: Meeting Agenda MONTH DAY, 2024
 labels: "[Admin] Agenda"
 assignees: ''

 ---

-Training Team meetings start at 07:00 UTC weekly on Tuesdays.
-Anyone is welcome to contribute to the meeting by commenting in Slack threads throughout the week.
-Meeting notes will be published at the end of the week to also incorporate these asynchronous conversations.
+Training Team meetings start at [00:00 UTC weekly on Thursdays](https://make.wordpress.org/meetings/#training).
+Anyone is welcome to contribute to the meeting by commenting in Slack threads during the meeting and throughout the following days.
+Meeting notes will be published by the following Tuesday to also incorporate these asynchronous conversations.

 _This week’s meeting will be hosted by MEETING_HOST._